mpdairy/elm-frontier/README.md

 Then calling `delayedAddingTask 8` using `Task.attempt` or `Task.perform` would return `12` three seconds later.

-If want to indicate that the JavaScript function has failed, you can use `ret.fail("The function failed because...");` to send back an error to Elm.
+If you want to indicate that the JavaScript function has failed, you can use `ret.fail("The function failed because...");` to send back an error to Elm.